Orangutans at the Semenggoh Wildlife Rehabilitation Center

 A Very Special Moment

 The keeper placed a coconut on the ground, and an orangutan climbed down to pick it up.
 Effortlessly and gracefully, he made his way back to a thick branch towards the top.
 And what happened next made us and all the others who were there gasp!
 With a fierce bang, he slammed the coconut against the tree.
 No one had expected that.
 Using his teeth, he then pried the coconut open and enjoyed it while sitting on his branch.
 He had used the tree as a tool to get to the meat of the coconut.
 Amazing!

 We captured it on video (sorry for the poor quality), but it doesn’t give you nearly the same feeling that we experienced seeing it live.

 Happy that we were able to see this, we continued further because we really wanted to see the alpha male.

-At another feeding point we saw a mother with her child.
-We witnessed how protective and loving the mother was.
+At another feeding point, we saw a mother with her child.
+We saw how protective and loving the mother was.
 There is nothing stronger than a mother’s love!